mbdmitchell/MCV-chess/README.md

 ## Contributing

 MCV Chess is a personal project, and I do not actively accept contributions.
 However, you are welcome to fork the repository and use the code as a starting point for your own projects or experiments.
 Feel free to explore, modify, and extend the code to suit your needs.

+## Going forward

+As is the nature of any project, there are near-infinite ways to expand it's scope.
+At time of writing, there are a number of smaller TODOs in the code.
+Some things I wish to not covered by TODOs are:
+- Compile it for browser and have it run in the browser (using emscripten and WA)